ikkurthis1998/Airfoil_Analysis/README.md

 The zip file consists of Database folder, Results folder, Xfoil folder, Air Code.ipynb

-Database folder consists of all the airfoils in UIUC airfoil data files in .dat or .DAT format Results folder consists of all the output files from xfoil Xfoil folder consists of xfoil program
+Database folder consists of all the airfoils in UIUC airfoil data files in .dat or .DAT format.

+Results folder consists of all the output files from xfoil.

+Xfoil folder consists of xfoil program.

 Air Code.ipynb is the python 3 Jupyter notebook file, where the source code is available for modification and execution.

 ## Source code info